wasertech/verified_sentences_stt/README.md

 User is presented some sentences from the NLU data.

-His role is to determine if the sentences can be use to train a language model for STT.
+His role is to determine if the sentences can be used to train a language model for STT.

 If a sentence is usable, then it is accepted (`true += 1`).
 Else it is rejected (`false =+ 1`).